Effortless Choice vs. Willpower

 In terms of general and popular reasoning, willpower has become synonymous to character, integrity, discipline, and "brain-muscle" of a sort.
 However, as we give it a closer look, we see that it may not be so beneficial to us after all.

 Willpower is actually used within a short circuit of vulnerable ego's inner conflicts, where two or more tendencies are at play, and we want one of them to win over the others.
-Like in smoking for instance, where our tendency toward health is in fight with the addiction.
+Like in smoking for instance, where our tendency toward health is in fight with the tendency to keep smoking.

 Not a Friendly Act

 Just look what happens when in your relationship with someone else you have to "put your foot down", assert yourself, demand respect, and alike.
 Does that speak of a "smoothness" in relating?
-It may pamper your ego to come out as a winner, but is the relationship really about who wins and who loses?
+It may flatter our ego to come out as a winner, but is the relationship really about who wins and who loses?